-Organize your ideas according to feasibility and user value using this 2x2 matrix template.
-Identify the most important problems your organization faces.
+Organize your ideas according to feasibility and user value using this matrix template.
+Modify this template to identify the most important problems your organization faces.

 What is a 2x2 matrix outline?